When to Stop Testing? Testing Exit Criteria Decision

 • Are all functional / Business flows executed at least once?

-• Is the decided defect count reached?
+• Has the decided defect count been reached?

 • Are all Major High Priority Defects fixed and closed?